ailelein/Introduction_to_AI_2026/project2_unsupervised_learning_rules.md

 4. Save the model and test it using input data from the terminal.

-5. Create a simple web page that includes:
+5. Create a simple web page that includes app.py using Flask or Streamlit:

    * The dataset name
    * An explanation of unsupervised learning